OpenEMR

 OpenEMR offers several benefits, including:

-• Highly customizable and flexible
+• Scalable and flexible

-• Requires technical expertise for installation and configuration
+• Requires technical expertise for customization

-• May require additional customization for specific needs
+• May require additional hardware and infrastructure

 FAQ

-Is OpenEMR free?
+• Q: Is OpenEMR free?

 What is OpenEMR?